ssghait007/blog/content/blog/using-ngrok-to-access-raspberry-pi-from-anywhere.md

 image: https://raw.githubusercontent.com/ssghait007/blog/main/assets/ngrok.webp
 ---

-# Using nginx to access raspberry-pi from anywhere.
+# How to use ngrok to access your raspberry pi from anywhere.

 I have posted some blog posts regarding setting up pihole on raspberry-pi, and running selenium based tasks on raspberry-pi.